 Back to conversation analysis.
 I’m reminding myself that we are here to learn to hold mutually enriching conversations with children.
 My assistance with your endeavor is to offer you, eventually, the Conversation Analysis Self-study Form PDF.
 A tool in that analysis is Function Coding, which is simply categorizing statements and computing percentages.

-Now that you have half of the analysis tools in hand, I invite you to read this conversation between Lucy and her mom.
+Now that we have covered half of the analysis tools, I invite you to read this conversation between Lucy and her mom.
 This is a little self-test for you whether my markups for topic changes and function codes make sense.

 The Mouse Trap Game